Sreeja799/Bertelsmann_Scholarship_Udacity_SQL/README.md

-# Bertelsmann Scholarship by Udacity - SQL
+# Bertelsmann Scholarship by Udacity - SQL Practice Questions
 > My solutions to all the SQL questions topic wise asked as a part of Bertelsmann Challenge Phase.
 >
 > Can be found in file named by each topic.